marvinobig/lorem-ipsum-generator/README.md

 - Generate lorem ipsum text
 - Choose how many words you want.
 - Choose how many paragraphs you want.
+- Create .txt file with text ready to use.

 ## Languages/Tools used:
 - Python